liuk001/zabbix-email-html-templates/README.md

  - they must not contain embedded images or links to external URLs because the result may not be deterministic
  - they must be pleasing to the eye :-)

+My html is written strictly by hand (but with a minimum of style) and deliberately minimalist.

 Tested with Zabbix 6.4.

 ## Email Subjects